 Conditional/Probational to Regular Status

 Students admitted conditionally or on probation will be evaluated for regular student status after completion of at least 15 semester hours at UAH.
 If the student at that time has earned a 2.00 on all UAH coursework, the Conditional/Probational classification will be changed to regular student status.
-The deadline to submit a petition for readmission to Charger Central (UC 118) are July 1 for Fall, November 15 for Spring, and April 1 for Summer readmission.
+The deadlines to submit a petition for readmission to the Registrar's Office (SSB 120) are July 1 for Fall, November 15 for Spring, and April 1 for Summer readmission.

 Academic Appeals Process

-Academic appeals will originate in written form by the student and will be processed through the chair of the student's major department, the dean of the college, and the Office of the Provost and Vice President for Academic Affairs, in that order.
+Academic appeals will originate in written form by the student and will be processed through the Chair of the student's major department, the Dean of the College, and the Office of the Provost and Executive Vice President for Academic Affairs, in that order.
 Students classified as "special" will be routed through the most appropriate academic dean.
 Students should contact their major advisor for assistance.
+The decision of the Provost is final.

 Course Numbering System